Last updated: July 7, 2013

 2012 distracted driving notes:

 The wording of the successful Senate Bill 1274 focused on texting without mention of other common smartphone functions such as accessing the Internet and using applications.
-Several lawmakers said the wording did not appear to cover current technologies.
+Several legislators pointed out that the new law did not adequately cover current technologies.
 House sponsor Rep. Judy Ellsworth, R-Boise, responded during debate that “We could get into an is-is debate, but I do know that teenagers know what texting is, and I believe that this bill will send that message to them.”

 Distracted driving was linked to 192 traffic deaths in the period 2008-2010, the state Transportation Department reports.
 In 2009, 60 crashes were linked to distractions.